Misconceptions About Licensing Electronic Content

 Misconception #2: Licenses must be in “heretherewithto” language.

 It is best for everyone to use plain English in licenses and not technical or legal language.
 Say what you mean and put that in writing.
 If the language is unclear, ask the other side what things mean.
 Define terms in the license that are unclear.
+Most licenses for the use of electronic content will be interpreted by non lawyers so it’s best to have a plain language license that a non lawyer can easily understand.
+This will go far in ensuring that the licensed content is used according to the terms and conditions of the license.

 Misconception #3: I need a lawyer.

 Often content owners and users know more about digital licensing than lawyers.
 Do not be intimidated by not having continuous access to a lawyer.
 Do your homework and ask questions so you are comfortable with the arrangement into which you are entering.
+Access a lawyer on an as-needed basis.

 Misconception #4: Renegotiating every year is mandatory.

 Nothing is mandatory!
 Negotiating is time-consuming and costly.
 At the same time, technology is changing rapidly and so is the way we all use digital content.
 Lengthy durations for license agreements may not be appropriate, so consider an automatic renewal clause, provided that both parties are satisfied with how the license is working out for them and provided each side has an opportunity to positively opt-in to the renewal.
 Do not include automatic renewal clauses without conditions set out in the previous sentence.
+What is considered an ideal license duration?
+This is subjective but one to three years terms are popular.

 Misconception #5: You can control your users.